 Roman York, Viking York, Jorvik Viking Center

 Day 10: Roman & Medieval England – York

 Day 11: St. Paul’s Cathedral

 *Note: Itinerary is subject to change*

-The project travel fee is $3,800 and includes airfare, hotel, most meals, transportation while in the U.K. and admission to all venues on our itinerary.
+The project travel fee is $3,900 and includes airfare, travel insurance, hotels, most meals, transportation while in the U.K. and admission to all venues on our itinerary.

 The Office of International Affairs offers three scholarships:

 - Lancers Abroad Scholarship: up to $500 for short-term programs or $900 for semester programs